petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 ```

-Now that we have the grid, we need a way to initialize it with a pattern.
-The GridInit module initializes the desired GoL pattern by write-enabling the grid and setting row-column addresses.
+The GridInit module initializes the grid with the desired GoL pattern by write-enabling the grid and setting row-column addresses.
 After the last cell is written, it starts running GoL.

-Scala is showing its general-purpose language power by letting us parse the standard .cells format into a list of row-column addresses.
+The general-purpose language comes handy to read the file and parse the standard .cells format into a row-column address list.

+## Elaboration

 ```scala
 object Life extends App {